Fears deepen for families of people held in Iran amid unrest

 Prisons are more overcrowded now because of the demonstrations, the internet has been down, and communication has been even more complicated than it already is, Namazi said.

-Sarah Moriarty, one of Levinson's seven children, said she was heartened by Iran's acknowledgment last month that it had an “open case" before its Revolutionary Court after years of denying any involvement in his disappearance.
+Sarah Moriarty, one of Levinson's seven children, said she was heartened by Iran's recent acknowledgment that it had an open case before its Revolutionary Court after years of denying any involvement in his disappearance.

+“This is incredibly significant because it means that they have a case against my father, and it means that they have him,” Moriarty said.
+“And we want to see him, and we want him to be released immediately."

-Nearly two dozen of Levinson's relatives are expected in a Washington court this week to testify in a wrongful death lawsuit against Iran that seeks damages against the government.
+Nearly two dozen of Levinson's relatives are expected in a Washington court this week to testify in a lawsuit that seeks to hold Iran responsible for the capture.
+The U.S. government, meanwhile, is offering up to $25 million for information leading to Levinson's rescue.

+“We want Iran to know that this is not acceptable, and a big portion of our lawsuit is punitive damages because we want them to discourage them from doing this practice to anyone else,” Moriarty said.

 Levinson disappeared from Iran’s Kish Island on March 9, 2007.
 For years, U.S. officials would only say that Levinson, a meticulous FBI investigator credited with busting Russian and Italian mobsters, was working for a private firm on his trip.